cjee21/Check-UEFISecureBootVariables/README.md

 # Check-UEFISecureBootVariables

-PowerShell scripts to check the UEFI KEK, DB and DBX Secure Boot variables.
+PowerShell scripts to check the UEFI KEK, DB and DBX Secure Boot variables as well as scripts for other Secure Boot related items.

 > [!IMPORTANT]
-> The DBX checking in this script is made for x64 and arm64 systems.
+> The DBX checking in `Check UEFI PK, KEK, DB and DBX` is made for x64 and arm64 systems.
 If you are using an x86 or arm system, it is necessary to replace the `*.bin` files with ones for your system architecture and edit their filenames in the PowerShell script (`Check UEFI PK, KEK, DB and DBX.ps1`) accordingly.
 The `*.bin` files for various architectures can be obtained from [github.com/microsoft/secureboot_objects](https://github.com/microsoft/secureboot_objects/tree/main/PostSignedObjects/DBX).

 ## Before using